11th May 2023

 2016 – Auberge du Trieux excellent.
 Menus range from 19 to 50 euros plus a la carte.
 Good food and service.

-New creperie just opened in Square It is called Lez ar Dreo!
+New creperie in Square It is called Lez ar Dreo!
 Tel no (mob) 0033 (0)7 67 08 20 82.
 We had a meal there in 2019.
 Really good galettes and the crepes were awesome.
 Good English is spoken.
 Well worth a visit.

 photo by Jeanette Fattorini 2018